anne-gaelle-bernard/anne-gaelle-bernard/README.md

-I'm Anne-gaelle

-Student at plateforme school
+I'm Anne-gaelle.
+I am a student at plateforme school